-Population Horizons is a forum for analysis and debate on the many complex and contested policy questions that are raised by the prospect of population change.
+Population Horizons represents a forum for analysis and debate on the many complex and contested policy questions that are raised by the prospect of population change.
 Our aim is to combine the reasoned exploration of differences of opinion about how society should adapt to the pressures of population change, with the methods and conclusions of evidence-based policy making.
-The journal publishes themed issues containing a mix of submitted manuscripts and commissioned articles, with a strong emphasis on reviews, commentaries, analytical papers and 'think pieces'.

 - Journal of Population Ageing

 - Papers by members of the Institute's Regional Networks